 What I didn’t know at that time was that I would be one of those pieces.

 During the summer months of 2006, Thebleedingalarm had found a replacement for Charles in Scott Rainone, an 18-year-old kid from Vancouver, and had also gone through a round of drummers.
 The struggles of being in a full-time band were clear to me, but I also loved this band and had become close friends with them.
-I was 17, and I knew how to play every song on Beauty In Destruction to a T, so I offered to fill in for the band until my senior year of high school started.
-I was rewarded respect for approaching Jens and asking such a crazy thing, but they wanted someone permanent.
+I was 17, and I knew how to play every song on Beauty in Destruction to a T, so I offered to fill in for the band until my senior year of high school started.
+I was rewarded with respect for approaching Jens and asking such a crazy thing, but they wanted someone permanent.
 Crazy enough for me though, YouTube was just starting out, and a video or two of me playing drums had somehow made the rounds out in the world wide web.
 Before I knew it, I was talking with signed bands on the other side of the country (even one in western Canada) about trying out for them, and suddenly the dream was within reach.
 Sort of.

 Once I told the first band, Self Against City (Rushmore Records) that I was only 17, the line went dead.
 Glory Nights, however, a band from the same town in British Columbia as Thebleedingalarm, were on the verge of a deal with Capitol Records.
 We made it so far as to discuss my planning of a trip to audition during Thanksgiving break.
 Things were moving along, and I still needed to figure out how to get around the whole high school thing.
 It turned out, once again, things do happen for a reason.

-In middle school, a guidance counselor once asked me what I wanted to when I was older – something you can’t expect a kid in middle school to know, but I had an answer.
+In middle school, a guidance counselor once asked me what I wanted to do when I was older – something you can’t expect a kid in middle school to know, but I had an answer.
 I wanted to work in the music industry.
 If not as a musician, I would work for a record label.
 My guidance counselor didn’t seem to think that was smart and told me to consider other options.
 Fast forward to a month before my senior year began, and I’m sitting in my high school guidance counselor’s office, listening to her talk about how I can still get into any college I want with a GED, and if I don’t take this chance to live my dream, I will regret it forever.
 This woman only worked at my school for a year or two, and luckily, I’ll never know what kind of discouraging response I might have gotten from someone else.

 I can still remember how exciting this time was.
 How unreal it felt that these bands wanted me to be their drummer.
 I would hang out with the guys from Thebleedingalarm and talk about how crazy it was, but deep down I was still so hooked on their sound and that one album.
 I couldn’t imagine not playing for this band, but the opportunity just wasn’t there.
 Or so I thought.
 One afternoon in August, I was over at that house in Cranford, and Jens came up to me and simply said, “How would you like to try out for our band?”